Vision Services at Shetland Library

 Talking newspapers online:

-The Shetland Times, Shetland Life and The New Shetlander are recorded by volunteers as 'talking newspapers' for the visually impaired.
+The Shetland Times and The New Shetlander are recorded by volunteers as 'talking newspapers' for the visually impaired.
 Listen for free to the latest editions here:

 Anyone who is not online can sign up to our postal service.
 We can post them a USB memory stick of each edition to listen to, which they then return to us in the padded envelope provided (it comes with areversible label).
 We lend simple USB players for listening on.
 Just ask at the Library if you want to use this service.